 Via Taxi.
 Taxi’s are abundant in Manuel Antonio.
 Just look for a red car (a legal taxi) with a yellow sign on each side.
 These taxi’s will have either a meter or an established rate between your hotel (or hostel) and the national park.
 We recommend flagging one down in the street rather than having your hotel/hostel call one for you.
 If you do chose to go through your accommodation expect to pay $4.00 more each way.

 If you decide to ride with an illegal (non-registered) taxi, always establish the rate with your taxi driver before hand to avoid getting ripped off.
 These guys won’t have the yellow placard on the side of their car, nor will they have a meter or credentials hanging up inside the vehicle.
 There’s nothing wrong with riding with a non-registered taxi (it’s how we got around in Peru).
 Just remember that you can haggle with them.
-If you don’t like their price and they won’t drop it down, just walk away and find a driver who will.
+If you don’t like their price and they won’t drop it down, then just walk away and find a driver who will.

 Where To Stay